-Under the APA, agencies are generally required to publish a "general notice of proposed rulemaking . . . in the Federal Register."
-They are then generally required to "give interested persons an opportunity to participate in the rule making through submission of written data, views, or arguments . . . ."
-This is often referred to as the "notice-and-comment process."
-An important exception to the notice-and-comment requirement is for "rules of agency organization, procedure, or practice."
-(Interpretive rules and policy statements are also exempt.)
-The APA thereby distinguishes between "substantive rules," which must undergo notice and comment, and "procedural rules," which need not undergo notice and comment.
-Although agencies need not put procedural rules through notice and comment, they are permitted to do so and indeed, frequently do.
-The Administrative Conference has recommended that agencies seek public input on proposed rules even in many instances in which they are not required to do so.
-10
+Under the APA, agencies are generally required to publish a "general notice of proposed rulemaking . . . in the Federal Register."10 They are then generally required to "give interested persons an opportunity to participate in the rule making through submission of written data, views, or arguments"11 This is often referred to as the "notice-and-comment process."
+Important exceptions to the notice-and-comment requirement are for "rules of agency organization, procedure, or practice," interpretive rules, and "general statements of policy."12 Although agencies need not put procedural rules, interpretive rules, and general statements of policy through notice and comment, they are permitted to do so and indeed, frequently do.
+The Administrative Conference has recommended that agencies seek public input on proposed rules even in many instances in which they are not required to do so.13